Bill Shadel

-Willard Franklin "Bill" Shadel (July 31, 1908 - January 29, 2005) was an American news anchor for CBS Radio and ABC Television.
+Willard Franklin Shadel (July 31, 1908 - January 29, 2005) was an American news anchor for CBS Radio and ABC Television.

 Shadel was born in Milton, Wisconsin, one of five children and the younger of two sons of Franklin Luther and Ida Louise Pachel Shadel.
 He was musically talented and in his early years provided music for silent movies.
 He graduated from Andrews University in Michigan.
 Shadel assumed direction of the college band and orchestra in 1929, while still a student and then worked as an assistant program manager for the college's radio station, responsible for music presentations that included his performing as a soloist on marimba, saxophone, clarinet, and trombone and him directing bands and choirs for the station.
 His work as a soloist and with these groups, which also gave programs for the school, was an immediate hit with their members and the campus at large.

 While at Andrews University, he married Marion I. Kocher and they had two sons, Willard F., Jr. and Gerald I. He led the groups for two years following his graduation in 1932, while teaching political science courses, and then left to lead the band, orchestra, and choirs at Washington Missionary College, now Washington Adventist University, in Washington, D.C.
 He received a master's degree in history from the University of Michigan.
 Shadel began his career as a musician in silent movie theaters before taking his marimba to live radio.

 Shadel began writing for The American Rifleman, a journal of the National Rifle Association of America (NRA).
 Shadel received press credentials from CBS and shipped overseas to cover the European Theater.
 His duties were taken over by his associate editors, and The American Rifleman carried articles and interviews by Shadel up until the end of the war.